AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

    };
    ```

-Repeat the above steps to join more channels.

 ## Reference

-This section provides the reference information you might need when implementing the multi-channel function.
+This section provides the reference information you might need when implementing the multi-channel functionality.

 ### API reference